 Example: Dorsal root ganglion neuron.

-Bipolar: In this kind, a cell body contains two extensions one axon and one dendrite.
-These are the specialized sensory neurons responsible for the transmission of sensations.
+Bipolar: In this kind, a cell body contains two extensions, one axon and one dendrite.
+They are the specialized sensory neurons responsible for the transmission of sensations.

 Example: Retinal and olfactory epithelium cells.

-Multipolar: It constitutes majorly in the central nervous system, and comprises of motor neurons and interleukins.
+Multipolar: It constitutes majorly in the central nervous system and comprises motor neurons and interleukins.